gitmachtl/scripts/cardano/testnet/README.md

 > Remark: This is a little advanced, but its the only way if you wanna do it completely offline.

 We want to make ourself a pool owner stake address with the nickname ledgerowner by using a HW-Key, we want to register the pool with the poolname mypool.
 The poolname is only to keep the files on the harddisc in order, poolname is not a ticker!<br>
-We use the smallwallet1&2 to pay for the different fees in this process.
-Make sure you have enough funds on smallwallet1 & smallwallet2 for this registration.
+We use the smallwallet1 to pay for the different fees in this process.
+Make sure you have enough funds on smallwallet1 this registration, **510 ADA** should be ok.

 <details>
    <summary><b>Show Example ... </b>:bookmark_tabs:<br></summary>

 <br>**Online-Machine:**

-1. Add/Update the current UTXO balance for smallwallet1 in the offlineTransfer.json by running<br>```./01_workOffline.sh add smallwallet1``` (smallwallet1 will source the ledgerowner for the stake-address and delegation registration, **at least 8 ADA should be on that wallet**)
+1. Add/Update the current UTXO balance for smallwallet1 in the offlineTransfer.json by running<br>```./01_workOffline.sh add smallwallet1``` (smallwallet1 will source the new ledgerowner for the stake-address and delegation registration, **at least 510 ADA should be on that wallet**)
-1. Add/Update the current UTXO balance for smallwallet2 in the offlineTransfer.json by running<br>```./01_workOffline.sh add smallwallet2``` (smallwallet2 will pay for the pool registration, **at least 505 ADA should be on that wallet**)

 :floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.

 **Offline-Machine:**

 1. Make sure you have enough funds on your *smallwallet1* account we created before.
-You will need around **8 ADA to complete the process**.
+You will need around **510 ADA to complete the process**.
 You can check the current balance by running ```./01_queryAddress.sh smallwallet1```
 1. Generate the owner stake/payment combo with full Hardware-Keys ```./03a_genStakingPaymentAddr.sh ledgerowner hw```<br>
    See your options in the section [here](#choose-your-preferred-key-type-for-your-owner-pledge-accounts) to choose between CLI, HW and HYBRID keys.
 1. Make an offline transaction by sending some funds from your *smallwallet1* to your new *ledgerowner.payment* address for the stake key and delegation registration, 6 ADA should be ok for this ```./01_sendLovelaces.sh smallwallet1 ledgerowner.payment 6000000```